Ann McCoy

-Marilyn Ann McCoy (born 1946) is an American artist.
+Ann McCoy (born 1946) is an American artist.
 During her early career she created sculptures in wood and plastic resin.
 Beginning in the early 1970s, she abandoned sculpture to focus on large-scale drawings in colored pencil.
 She was a Guggenheim Foundation fellow in 2019.

 Early life and education

 McCoy received a BFA degree from the University of Colorado in 1969 and an MA degree in sculpture and drawing from the University of California at Los Angeles in 1972.